ghayden433/SportsWatch/README.md

 - Beitian BN-180 for GPS over UART
 - SD for storage of SPI
 - Button interrupts for navigation
-- going prototype route at the moment due to cost of manufacturing PCBs
+- going the prototype route at the moment due to cost of manufacturing PCBs
 ![Prototype Hardware Image](https://github.com/ghayden433/SportsWatch/blob/master/Hardware/Prototype/IMG_1646.jpg "Logo Title Text 1")